 Go & Grow 4% is probably the easiest way to invest in P2P lending

 Go and Grow Bondora is a simple investment strategy available with this P2P lending platform.

-Until now if I wanted to buy Bondora loans I had to go through the sleek “Portfolio Pro” or the basic “Portfolio Manager”.
-Some very advanced users stick to the API, but most people just don’t need the API.
+Until now if I wanted to buy Bondora loans I had to go through the sleek “Portfolio Pro” or the basic “Portfolio Manager“.

-Portfolio pro Vs. Go&Grow:
+Portfolio pro Vs. Go and Grow:

 Bondora Portfolio Manager is not accurate, but it is a very fast way to start and deploy some capital in high revenue loans.
 It is a simple tool for beginners or for people with little time to spare.

-Are money are always available on Bondora?
+Are money always available on Bondora?